-So, in constrain mechanism velocity analysis as you know we have defined this forward and inverse problems the forward problem in the forward problem we are given the actuator rates.
-And we want to find out the velocity of the output link and is just the reverse for the inverse problem where the output velocity or the desired output velocity is given to us.
-And we want to find out how the actuators should move what should be the actuator rates so that I can meet the output velocity specification.
+So, in the constraint mechanism velocity analysis as you know we have defined this, forward and inverse problems.
+The forward problem in the forward problem we are given the actuator rates and we want to find out the velocity of the output link and is it just the reverse for the inverse problem where the output velocity or the desired output velocity is given to us and we want to find out, how the actuator should move?
+What should be the actuator rates?
+So, that I can meet the output velocity specification, so here are 2 examples that we had considered, this is the transfer device where I need to find out the act the hydraulic or the pneumatic actuator expansion rate in order to provide a certain output rate for taking a person from the sitting position to the standing position.

-So, here are 2 examples that we had considered.
-This is the transfer device where I need to find out the hydraulic or the pneumatic actuator expansion rate in order to provide a certain output rate for making a taking a person from the sitting position to the standing position.
-So, that relation we need to find out or for in this case of the landing gear we may have to find out what should be the actuator expansion rate so that I can fold the wheel at a certain desired rate.
+So, that relation we need to find out or for in this case of the landing gear, we may have to find out what should be the actuator expansion rate.
+So, that I can fold the wheel at a certain desired rate.

-In the case of robot velocity analysis the problem is little more complicated.
-The reason is now we are moving a body in space we may have a certain path in which this body needs to be moved.
-And therefore, I would like to find out how I should move so that this path can get reversed.
-One way is to specify the velocities at various points on this path.
-So, I should be able to specify the velocity at each point on the path and corresponding to that I should be able to find out the expansion rate of the actuators.

-The same case in this second example of robot manipulator: if I am able to specify the velocity along the path and determine what should be the actuator expansion rate corresponding to that velocity data desired at the output, then I should be able to follow the path.
+In the case of robot velocity analysis, the problem is little more complicated.
+The reason is now we are moving a body in space, we may have a certain path in which this body needs to be moved and therefore, I would like to find out how I should move, so that this path can be traversed, 1 way is to specify the velocities at various points on this path.
+So, I should be able to specify the velocity at each point on the path and corresponding to that I should be able to find out the expansion rate of the actuators, the same case in this second example of the robot manipulator.
+If I am able to specify the velocity along the path and determine what should be the actuator expansion rate, corresponding to that velocity that I desire at the output then I should be able to follow the path.

-Now, our plan to study velocity analysis, we are continuing with our constrained mechanisms and geometric concepts.
-Later on we will move to analytical velocity analysis and subsequently to robots.
+Now, our plan to study velocity analysis we are continuing with our constraint mechanisms and geometric concepts, later on we will move to analytical velocity analysis and subsequently to robots.

-So, in this lecture we are going to look at the 4R kinematic chain.
-We will assume that the displacement analysis is completed.
-In other words I know the configuration of the mechanism this is a very important point.
-So, before I embark upon the velocity analysis problem I must have the displacement analysis problem completely solved.
-In other words I should be able to find out the configuration of the mechanism or I should know the configuration of the mechanism.
+So, in this lecture we are going to look at the 4R kinematic chain, we will assume that the displacement analysis is completed, in other words, I know the configuration of the mechanism, this is a very important point.
+So, before I embark upon the velocity analysis problem, I must have the displacement analysis problem completely solved, in other words, I should be able to find out the configuration of the mechanism or I should know the configuration of the mechanism.